samullima/samullima/README.md

 <p>
   Hi 👋, I'm Samuel!
 A Data Science and Artificial Intelligence student from Brazil.

-  - 🌱 I’m currently studying Data Science and IA at FGV EMAp.
+  - 🌱 I’m currently studying Data Science and AI at FGV EMAp.
 </p>

 <!-- Dropdown -->